Ohio Wesleyan University sources are available to help journalists with insights into a wide range of topics.

 - Paul Dean – first-generation college students, working-class culture, class and race, globalization, educational travel, service learning.
 Dean is a professor of Sociology and Social Justice.

 - Vanessa Hildebrand – human reproduction in cultural context, global health, families and kinship, social science research methods, theories on post-colonialism and development, Southeast and East Asia, cultural anthropology, medical anthropology, and providing medical care for vulnerable populations (women and infants).
-Hildebrand is an assistant professor of Sociology-Anthropology.
+Hildebrand is an associate professor of Sociology-Anthropology.

 Student Engagement & Success